emilk/eon/README.md

 By convention, we indent everything wrapped in `[]`, `{}`, `()`.

-Comments are written with `// `.
+Comments are prefixed with `//`.

 ### Supported types
-A Eon value is one of:
+An Eon value is one of:

 #### `null`
 A special `null` value.